snowdrop/rewrite-standalone-cli/README.md

 ```

 > [!NOTE]
-> You can also run the application using jar file and command: `java -jar test-project/simple org.openrewrite.java.format.AutoFormat`
+> You can also run the application using the uber jar file and command: `java -jar test-project/simple org.openrewrite.java.format.AutoFormat`

 > [!TIP]
 > Trick for the developers